-- In November 2016, Del Mar voters approved an additional one-cent general sales tax, referred to as Measure Q. It has been widely discussed that one of the projects that should be funded using revenue from the additional sales tax revenue is community-wide undergrounding of utility poles.
+- November 2016 - Del Mar voters approved an additional one-cent general sales tax, referred to as Measure Q. It has been widely discussed that one of the projects that should be funded using revenue from the additional sales tax revenue is community-wide undergrounding of utility poles.

-- In April 2017, collection of the additional sales tax began and is estimated to generate approximately $2 million annually.
+- April 2017 - Collection of the additional sales tax began and is estimated to generate approximately $2 million annually.

-- In December 2017, the City Council formed the Undergrounding Project Advisory Committee (UPAC) to ensure UP moves forward in a timely manner and that the goals of the project are achieved.
+- December 2017 - The City Council formed the Undergrounding Project Advisory Committee (UPAC) to ensure the UP moves forward in a timely manner and that the goals of the project are achieved.
 The Committee is one component of the Utility Undergrounding Project Team (Team) that includes City staff, neighborhood representatives, City Council liaisons, utility companies, and utility consultants.
-Here is a link to the staff report establishing the UPAC, which includes the committee charter.
+Here is a link to the staff report establishing the UPAC (PDF), which includes the committee charter.

-- In October 2018, the City Council approved the award of the consulting services agreement to Lee & Ro, Inc. to join the Project Team and lead the undergrounding effort.
-The City Council also adopted a number of policy recommendations made by UPAC as noted.
-Click on the links under Reference Information below for the Staff Reports.
+- In October 2018 - The City Council approved the award of an agreement to Lee & Ro, Inc. to provide professional services including planning, design, engineering, and communication for the undergrounding effort.
+The City Council also adopted several policy recommendations made by UPAC as noted.
+Click on the links under Reference Information below for the staff reports.

-- Visit the UPAC meetings which are held at 7:30 A.M., on the second Thursday of each month at the Town Hall.
+- Attend the UPAC meetings which are held at 7:30 A.M., on the second Thursday of each month at the Town Hall.
 Visit the Notify Me page to subscribe for meeting agendas.

 - Sign up to receive email or text message updates.
 Once subscribed, you will receive future information that is released by the City about the UP.